NCLH Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• New CEO John Chidze emphasized the need for improved execution and accountability within the organization, acknowledging past operational silos and misalignment.
+• New CEO John Chidze emphasized a need for improved execution and accountability within the organization, addressing operational inefficiencies and a siloed culture.

 3. Forward Guidance and Outlook